minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

   $ ./autogen.sh
   ```

-* The next command will pre-configure the installation, we will discard some features and include others. enter the complete next command in the terminal and press enter
+* The next command will pre-configure the installation, we will discard some features and include others.
+Enter the complete next command in the terminal and press enter

   ```sh
   ./configure \